 What Is Project COPE?

 Project COPE is an acronym for Challenging Outdoor Personal Experience.
 It comprises a series of outdoor challenges, beginning with basic group initiative games and progressing to more complicated low-course and high-course activities.
 Some of these events involve a group effort, whereas others test individual skills and agility.
-Participants climb, swing, balance, jump, and rappel as well as think through solutions to a variety of challenges.
+Participants climb, swing, balance, jump and rappel as well as think through solutions to a variety of challenges.
 Most participants find that they can do much more than they initially thought they could.

 Project COPE is an exciting outdoor activity that can attract and keep older boys in Scouting.
-It is designed to meet the needs of today's youth who are seeking greater challenges to their physical and mental abilities.
+It is designed to meet the needs of today's youth who are seeking more significant challenges to their physical and mental abilities.
 The underlying goals of a Project COPE course are consistent with the methods of Scouting.
 Group activities are ideal for emphasizing the patrol method and developing leadership.
 Individual activities help promote personal growth.
 Participation is entirely voluntary.

 Objectives of Project COPE